Adding Google Slides to a digital sign is easy with Screenly. Check our step-by-step video above to get started.

-Google Slides is a free web application that makes it super easy to create visual content for slideshows.
+Google Slides is a free web application that makes it easy to create visual content for slideshows.
 Google Slides comes packed with free design themes, fonts, and customization features so that you can make each presentation an expression of yourself and your ideas.
 If you need some guidance on where to start or how to structure your presentation, Google Slides also provides pre-made templates for common presentations types such as pitches or portfolio displays.
-Google Slides also works across devices so that you can easily create and edit your visual content on the go.
+Google Slides also works across devices so that you can easily create and edit your visual content on-the-go.

 That’s it!
 If you followed the steps above, you are now using Google Slides for your digital sign content.